Varenicline (chantix) for Smoking Cessation

 Varenicline (Chantix) use during breastfeeding:

-Chantix dose in Kidney disease:
+Chantix dose in kidney disease:

-Dose in liver disease:
+Varenicline Dose in liver disease:

-• No dosage adjustment is required.
+• No dosage adjustment is needed for individuals with hepatic impairment when taking varenicline.

 Common Side Effects of Varenicline (Chantix) Include: